An opportunity to develop additional skills outside your course of study that will improve your graduate employment prospects.

 The Futures Skills Award is a great way to showcase yourself to employers and gain that wider perspective in preparing for employment.”

 David Sharples, Graduate Employer, Barclays

-Hear from students, employers and our Vice Chancellor about why you should take part in the Futures Award
+Hear from students, employers and our Vice Chancellor about why you should take part in the Futures Award.

 For further guidance on activity, check out our FAQs.

-You will submit either a CV, a LinkedIn Profile or a video interview for assessment.
-Take the time to consider which one will benefit you the most.
-There are lots of resources and support available to help you with this stage of the award contact us for more information.
+In order to pass this stage of the award, you will need to submit either a CV, Linkedin profile or a video interview for assessment.
+Take the time to consider which one will benefit you the most when you are applying for work after graduation.

 You will receive a certificate and an invitation to the Futures Skills Award Celebration event.